-6. Autism Day at Six Flags Great Adventure & Safari in Jackson, New Jersey
+Autism-Friendly Day at Six Flags Great Adventure & Safari—Jackson, New Jersey

-Six Flags Adventure is teaming up with the Gersh Academy to create the first-ever autism-friendly day this year on May 3, 2018.
-From 10:30 a.m. until 6 p.m. the park will make adjustments including: lowering lights and music levels, shorter lines and accomondations for children who are unable to stand in line, decompression areas stocked with sensory-friendly items, a sytem for rating rides based on sensory and thrill levels and more than 100 trained Gersh Academy staff to assist children and families.
+Six Flags Adventure is teaming up with the Gersh Academy to create the second-annual autism-friendly day this year on May 8, 2019.
+From 10:30 a.m. until 6 p.m. the park will make adjustments including: lowering lights and music levels, shorter lines and accommodations for children who are unable to stand in line, decompression areas stocked with sensory-friendly items, rides ratings based on sensory and thrill levels, and more than 100 trained Gersh Academy staff to assist children and families.
 The Gersh Academy is an educational foundation and K-12 school for children on the autism spectrum.
-There will also be well-known professionals presenting during the day at the park.
-Regular park admission applies ($32.99) and tickets can be purchased here.
+Regular park admission applies ($39.99) and tickets can be purchased in advance.
+Learn more here.